tensorflow/tensorflow/tensorflow/docs_src/community/roadmap.md

 * Int8 support for SkyLake via MKL
 * Dynamic loading of SIMD-optimized kernels

+### End-to-end ML systems:
+#### TensorFlow Hub:
+* Expand support for module-types in TF Hub with TF Eager integration, Keras layers integration, and TensorFlow.js integration
+* Accept variable-sized image input
+* Improve multi-GPU estimator support
+* Document and improve TPU integration

+#### TensorFlow Extended:
+* Open source more of the TensorFlow Extended platform to facilitate adoption of TensorFlow in production settings.
+* Release TFX libraries for Data Validation

-### Documentation and Usability:
+### Documentation and Resources:
-* Updated documentation, tutorials and Getting Started guides
+* Updated documentation, tutorials and Getting Started guides on all features and APIs
-* Process to enable external contributions to tutorials, documentation, and blogs showcasing best practice use-cases of TensorFlow and high-impact applications
+* [Youtube Tensorflow channel](https://youtube.com/tensorflow) with weekly updates with new content:
+Coding TensorFlow - where we teach folks coding with tensorflow TensorFlow Meets - where we highlight community contributions Ask TensorFlow - where we answer community questions Guest and Showcase videos
+* [Official TensorFlow blog](https://blog.tensorflow.org) updated with regular articles from Google team and the Community

 ### Community and Partner Engagement
 #### Special Interest Groups:
 * Mobilizing the community to work together in focused domains
 * [tf-distribute](https://groups.google.com/a/tensorflow.org/forum/#!forum/tf-distribute): build and packaging of TensorFlow
-* More to be identified and launched
+* SIG TensorBoard, SIG Rust, and more to be identified and launched

 #### Community:
 * Incorporate public feedback on significant design decisions via a Request-for-Comment (RFC) process
 * Formalize process for external contributions to land in TensorFlow and associated projects
 * Grow global TensorFlow communities and user groups
 * Collaborate with partners to co-develop and publish research papers
+* Process to enable external contributions to tutorials, documentation, and blogs showcasing best practice use-cases of TensorFlow and high-impact applications